natelandau/shell-scripting-templates/README.md

 # Shell Scripting Templates and Utilities
 A collection of shell scripting utilities and templates used to ease the creation of BASH scripts.
+[BATS](https://github.com/bats-core/bats-core) provides unit testing capabilities.
+All tests are in the `tests/` repo.

 ## Bash Script Template Usage
 To create a new script, copy `scriptTemplate.sh` to a new file and make it executable `chmod 755 [newscript].sh`.
 Place your custom script logic within the `_mainScript_` function at the top of the script.